-- D1 Communicate and express clearly ideas both orally and in writing - D2 Work in a group environment - D3 Manage time and complete work to deadlines - D4 Assess and form an opinion of other people's work - D5 Find information from a range of sources - D6 Be self-reliant - D7 Critically evaluate data and use when required.
+- D1 Communicate and express clearly ideas both orally and in writing - D2 Work in a group environment - D3 Manage time and complete work to deadlines - D4 Assess and form an opinion of other people's work - D5 Find information from a range of sources - D6 Be self-reliant - D7 Critically evaluate data to solve chemical problems of an unfamiliar nature

 The laboratory courses require the students to produce regular written work which is submitted to deadlines (D1, D3).
 Marked work is discussed with the students to develop their understanding as well as their powers of expression.
 A key skills module, 'Group Assignment' specifically addresses learning from, and working as part of, a group (D2).
 This module also includes information retrieval from a variety of sources and its evaluation, communication and presentation skills, assignments and reports (D1, D3, D5).
-Peer assessment is introduced in a practical course (stage 2 Organic) and the Group Assignment (D4).
-Students further develop skills D1, D3 - D5 and practise skills D6 and D7 during the Advanced practical chemistry course and research project.
-Solving challenging unseen problems at stage 4 and the research project while in Industry develops skill D7.
+Peer assessment is introduced in a practical course (Stage 2 Organic) and the Group Assignment (D4).
+Students further develop skills D1, D3 - D5 and practise skills D6 and D7 during the Advanced Practical Chemistry course and Research Project.
+Solving challenging unseen problems at Stage 4 and the Research Project while in Industry develops skill D7.

 Written work and oral examinations are used to assess skill D1.
 Many of the skills are assessed in written examinations by both the answers and the approach to question answering.
 Key skills D1, D2, D5 are addressed in the 'Group Assignment' module by peer assessment of individual contributions to the group effort and of a group presentation.
-The research project and the Development of research skills module evaluate skills D1 - D7.
+The Research Project and the Development of Research Skills module evaluate skills D1 - D7.
+In some modules (Medicinal Plants and Chemical Biology) some students have to summarize their understanding of aspects of the literature in the form of a poster.